SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 The full registry path that may be effected is, the Personal key: `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders`

-### 25.- My Playstation/generic PC controller isn't working/has double input/isn't being detected by Nucleus Co-op, how do I fix it?
+### 25.- My Playstation/generic PC controller has double input/isn't being detected by Nucleus Co-op, how do I fix it?

 Most Nucleus Co-op handlers only detect and work with [XInput](https://en.wikipedia.org/wiki/DirectInput#DirectInput_vs_XInput) controllers.
 Controllers that work best are native XInput gamepads like Xbox 360 and Xbox One controllers for minimum hassle.
 There are a few handlers that also support DirectInput controllers but XInput controllers are generally a lot easier to restrict to a specific game instance than DirectInput controllers.